ShaharHami/LosingIt/Readme.md

 # I'm Losing IT!
-is a game we built for the Global Game Jam 2021. </br>
+a game built for the Global Game Jam 2021. </br>
 </br>
 **The team:** </br>
 * Art - Lozan Naseraldin